 - Ally Pelphrey, Video Engineer

 Another week, another roundup of your questions.
-This week listeners asked: if forces are communicated through particles, can we run out?
-If you were traveling at light speed, when would you know to stop?
+This week listeners asked: what is galactic dust anyway, and where does it come from?
+Why can photons move at the speed of light?
+And how can astronomers know what happened right after the Big Bang?
 And there’s even more.
 If you’ve got a question for the Astronomy Cast team, please email it in to info@astronomycast.com and we’ll try to tackle it for a future show.
+Please include your location and a way to pronounce your name.

 Recent Episodes